 On your bike kids!

-2024 Ride 2 School Day WA Active School winner: St Peter's Primary School, Inglewood!
+2025 Ride 2 School Day WA Active School winner: East Victoria Park Primary School!

-St. Peters Primary School in Inglewood was the (randomly chosen) winner of last year’s Ride 2 School Day WA 2024 Active Schools competition!
+East Victoria Park Primary School is the (randomly chosen) winner of our Ride 2 School Day WA 2025 Active Schools competition!

 Well done to all schools who took part and invested in a healthier and happier future across our State!
 We hope you’ll take up the Active Schools challenge this year!